(C) General requirements.

-(i) Where such switches open the main motor circuit directly they shall be of the multiple type.
+(i) Where such switches open the main motor circuit directly they shall be of the multipole type.

 (ii) Where electronic devices are used they shall be so designed and installed that failure will result in shutting off the power to the driving motor.

 (iii) Where flammable vapors or dusts may be present all electrical installations shall be of a type approved for use in such locations.

 (iv) Unless of the oil-immersed type, controller contacts carrying the main motor current shall be copper to carbon or equal, except where the circuit is broken at two or more points simultaneously.